A Guide to Proforma Invoices

 What is the Difference Between an Invoice and a Pro forma Invoice?

-Think of the standard commercial invoice as paperwork to confirm the sale of the goods and request payment of some kind.
-By comparison, a proforma invoice is more of a declaration of what is to come, as it is sent prior to paying for the goods.
+Think of the standard commercial invoice (sometimes referred to as a sales invoice) as paperwork to confirm the sale of the goods and request payment of some kind.
+By comparison, a proforma invoice is more of a declaration of what is to come, as it is sent prior to paying for the goods—a preliminary invoice of sorts.
 Regular invoices also tend to be more legally binding than standard pro forma invoices.

 Formatting-wise, the most important distinction between the two is that the proforma invoice must label itself as a proforma invoice.
 Aside from that, a commercial invoice is more tied into accounting than pro forma invoices are, as the sale itself may not have occurred with a proforma invoice.

 Keep in mind that a pro forma invoice is usually done before the buyer purchases the goods or services you offer.
-A commercial invoice is created during the purchasing period.
+An official invoice is created during the purchasing period.
 Whether you need a commercial invoice, a proforma invoice, or something else depends on the terms and conditions presented to the buyer.

 Can You Receive Payment on a Pro forma Invoice?